novius-os/noviusos_appwizard/README.md

 ## Requirements

-* The ‘Build your app’ wizard runs on Novius OS Chiba 2.
+* The ‘Build your app’ wizard runs on Novius OS Dubrovka.
 * ‘local/applications’ directory must be writeable.

 ## Installation